Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 Log in to GitHub and click on the right repository to deploy (my-website-2), I've selected "Settings" and found GitHub Pages section.("Pages settings now has its own dedicated tab!
 Check it out here!") from source I've select branch to main and then saved the page so it could be deployed.
-Your site is published at https://yoannala.github.io/my-website-2/
+My site is published at https://yoannala.github.io/my-website-2/

 To run my project locally: